Anurag340/Go-CustomDB-API/README.md

 # 🛠️ customDb

-`customDb` is a lightweight, file-based key-value store written in Go, designed for simple database tasks, demos, and small-scale applications.
+`GO-Custom-Database-API` is a lightweight, file-based key-value store written in Go, designed for simple database tasks, demos, and small-scale applications.
 It stores data as JSON files in a directory structure by collections and provides RESTful APIs using the Fiber web framework.

 ### 🧠 Why customDb?